Population-scale dietary interests during the COVID-19 pandemic: Methods

-To capture variation in the mobility of the populations in the 12 studied countries, we use mobility reports \cite{aktay2020google} published by Google, \footnote{\url{https://www.google.com/covid19/mobility/}.
-We use country-wise mobility data from February to the end of December 2020.} which capture population\hyp wide movement patterns based on cellphone location signals.
+To capture variation in the mobility of the populations in the 18 studied countries, we use mobility reports \cite{aktay2020google} published by Google, which capture population\hyp wide movement patterns based on cellphone location signals.
+We use country-wise mobility data from February to the end of December 2020.
 The mobility reports specify, for each day, by what percentage the time spent in residential areas differed from a pre\hyp pandemic baseline period in early 2020.

 We chose to rely on mobility data and not the official start of lockdown dates.
 The problem with employing the official start of lockdown date in statistical analyses is that it is not guaranteed that they would impact movement patterns across different countries homogeneously (\eg, it could be that for some of the countries people stayed more at home even before the lockdown was enacted).
 Similarly, the official lockdown date might vary within a country.